cultofmetatron/peterdecroos-blog/source/_posts/2013-07-16-lexically-scope-like-a-boss.markdown

 })();
 {% endcodeblock%}

-This creates a tree with three nodes we can visualize represent in pseudo coffeescript.
+This creates a tree with three nodes we can visualy represent in pseudo coffeescript.

 {% codeblock lang:coffeescript %}